scambier/obsidian-text-extractor/README.md

 - The text extraction library, which does the actual work
 - The plugin itself, which is a wrapper around the library and exposes some useful options to the user

+Each project is in its own folder, and has its own `package.json` and `node_modules`.
+The library uses Rollup (easier to setup with Wasm and web workers), while the plugin uses esbuild.